spacemeshos/POET-OLD/readme.md

 ## Solution Design
 - Our design follows the theoretical work of Tal Moran's [Publicly verifiable proofs of sequential work](https://eprint.iacr.org/2011/553.pdf) using the data structure optimizations published in [Simple Proofs of Sequential Work](https://eprint.iacr.org/2018/183.pdf)
-- We plan to initially Intel CPU SIMD instructions set sha256 as the hash function.
+- We plan to initially use Intel CPUs SIMD instructions set sha256 as the hash function.
 See: https://github.com/avive/slow-time-functions

 ### POET Service Config
 - A POET service is configured with one ore more `Spacemesh API gateways`.
 Each gateway provides the `Spacemesh API` to the Spacemesh mainent.
 The service uses the Spacemesh API to obtain irreversible layers meta-data such as hash and timestamp.